Comonadic Coalgebras and Bousfield Localization: Admissibility of Comonadic Coalgebras in Bousfield Localization

 Next we provide reasonable conditions under which the two equivalent statements in Theorem \ref{clockwise.ccw} are true.
 We will make use of the following right-to-left transfer principle from \cite{bayeh} (Theorem 2.23), \cite{gkr} (Corollary 2.7), and \cite{hkrs} (Corollary 3.3.4(2)).
 Note that for a locally presentable category, the weaker notion of \emph{cofibrantly generated} in \cite{bayeh} (Def.
-2.4) for a pair of sets of generating maps coincides with the usual one \cite{hovey} (Def.
+2.4) for a pair of sets of generating morphisms coincides with the usual one \cite{hovey} (Def.
 2.1.17).
 Recall that a \textit{combinatorial model category} is a cofibrantly generated model category whose underlying category is locally presentable \cite{adamek-rosicky} (Def.
 1.17).
+The following theorem is from \cite{bayeh,gkr,hkrs}.

-\begin{theorem} [\cite{bayeh,gkr,hkrs}] Suppose $U : \N \adjoint \M : F$ is an adjoint pair with left adjoint $U$, $\N$ a locally presentable category, and $\M$ a combinatorial model category.
+\begin{theorem} Suppose $U : \N \adjoint \M : F$ is an adjoint pair with left adjoint $U$, $\N$ a locally presentable category, and $\M$ a combinatorial model category.
 Then the following two statements are equivalent. \begin{enumerate} \item There is an inclusion

 called the acyclicity condition, where $\Cofm$ and $\Wem$ are the classes of cofibrations and of weak equivalences in $\M$. \item $\N$ admits the left-induced model structure via $U$. \end{enumerate} \end{theorem}